kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 <img src="sc02-l1-qc.png" width="600">

-### Measure Tides with GNSS-IRh
+### Measure Tides with GNSS-IR

 We will not attempt to analyze a long time series, but instead focus here on the process.
-We will be using ~two weeks of GNSS data from 2021 as our sample dataset.
+We will be using three+ weeks of GNSS data from 2021 as our sample dataset.

 <code>rinex2snr sc02 2021 15 -doy_end 40</code>